 48 Total Credits

-- Earn at least 48 credits from the following types of courses: Elective Coursework - Grades must be a "C" (2.0) or better with at most 6 credit hours having grades below "B" (3.0) and an overall grade point average of 3.0 or better. - No courses below the 5000-level, with no 5000-level CGS prefix course work. - No more than 12 credit hours of independent study (6908). - Five 6000- or 7000-level courses (15 credits) with grades of "B" (3.0) or better taught by EECS faculty.
-None of these may be independent study or dissertation for which letter grades (not S/U) are assigned.
-At least 36 hours must be formal course work, exclusive of independent study or doctoral research.
+- Earn at least 48 credits from the following types of courses: Elective Coursework - Grades must be a "C" (2.0) or better with at most 6 credit hours having grades below "B" (3.0) and an overall grade point average of 3.0 or better. - No courses below the 5000-level, with no 5000-level CGS prefix course work. - No more than 12 credit hours of independent study (6908). - Five 6000- or 7000-level courses (15 credits) with grades of "B" (3.0) or better taught by CS faculty.
+These 15 credit hours cannot be Independent Study or Research hours.
+Computer Science requires 36 credits of formal course work, including the 9 credit hours of required course work.
+Once students have completed 36 formal course work credits, they can apply up to 21 credit hours of XXX 7919 (or other non-formal course work) toward their degree completion.

 Dissertation